 What’s new this year?

-- Invite a small group of nearby neighbours for a backyard or driveway get-together
+- Invite a group of neighbours for a backyard or driveway get-together

 - Set up a neighbourhood scavenger hunt